-Trout do not care if their food rises up from the stream or lake bottom to hatch, or if it falls in from above, they pay close attention to the surface and this makes terrestrials an important food source.
-Trout anglers should always remember flies that imitate terrestrial insects as terrestrials can make up more than 80% of a fish's diet at certain times of the year--especially in late summer and early autum.
+Trout do not care if their food rises up from the stream or lake bottom to hatch, or if it falls in from above, they pay close attention to the surface and this makes these patterns an important food source.
+Trout anglers should always remember flies that imitate terrestrial insects as like hoppers can make up large portions of trouts diet at certain times of the year- especially in late summer and early autum.
 Grasshoppers survive well after the first frosts, although they are less vigorous, and hence more vulnerable.
-Terrestrials will continue to catch fish in most places well into October.
-Terrestrial insects are any fish food that has no aquatic stage like grasshoppers, ants, crickets, beetles, caterpillars, spiders and snails.
-Bristol Hopper flies imitate the grasshoppers hence the name Bristol Hoppers.
+Hoppers will continue to catch fish in most places well into October.
+Bristol Hopper flies imitate the grasshoppers hence the name Hoppers.

-Hoppers generally hatch from eggs in June and July and are full grown by mid-August.
+Grasshoppers or hoppers generally hatch from eggs in June and July and are full grown by mid-August.
 The adults continue to feed until the first frost.
-The best hopper fishing occurs in August and early September.
+The best trout hopper fishing occurs in August and early September.
 They like hot weather, and you will find your best hopper fishing on hot windy afternoons.
 The only downside with hopper patterns is that they don't work all year round!